 Entry into the People’s Collection is always free; no ticket required.
 Purchase tickets for A Modern Vision through the button below.

 The new People’s Collection presentation is made possible in part by corporate partner Bank of America.

-This fall, visit your free North Carolina Museum of Art to experience a transformative reinstallation of the People's Collection, offering a more dynamic experience of the arts for all through newly conceived thematic and interpretive galleries, major loans from North Carolina and from national and international museums, and new site-specific commissioned works alongside visitor favorites presented in new ways.
+Visit your free North Carolina Museum of Art to experience a transformative reinstallation of the People's Collection, offering a more dynamic experience of the arts for all through newly conceived thematic and interpretive galleries, major loans from North Carolina and from national and international museums, and new site-specific commissioned works alongside visitor favorites presented in new ways.

 The reimagined presentation broadens the representation, narratives, and media in the galleries.
 Visitors will be able to learn about national and global histories through works of art and better understand cultures that were and are diverse and interconnected.

 All themed galleries, detailed below, will have introduction panels in English and Spanish.

 - Made in the Americas: This gallery bridges the collections of ancient America and American art and showcases the interconnectedness of the Americas, both hemispherically and with other parts of the world.
 The narratives emerging from artworks in this gallery emphasize how cross-cultural contact, global influences, and international encounters and exchange have defined American artistic production.